-HCV is considered to be the principal etiologic agent responsible for 90% to 95% of post transfusion non-A and non-B hepatitis cases. $^{12-15}$ The reported prevalence of HCV varies from 0.5 to 2.0% in Western Europe $^{16}$ and between 6% and 40% in Egypt. $^{17}$
+HCV is considered to be the principal etiologic agent responsible for 90% to 95% of post transfusion non-A and non-B hepatitis cases.
+12-15 The reported prevalence of HCV varies from 0.5 to 2.0% in Western Europe 16 and between 6% and 40% in Egypt.
+17

-More than 2 billion people alive today have been infected with HBV at some time in their lives.
-Of these, about 350 million remain infected chronically and become carriers of the virus.
-18-20 Both HCV and HBV can result in chronic liver disease, and these viruses are the most common cause of liver cirrhosis and cancer, accounting for 78% of cases globally.
+Two billion people alive today have been infected with HBV at some time in their lives.
+More than 250 million remain infected chronically and become carriers of the virus.
+Both HCV and HBV can result in chronic liver disease, and these viruses are the most common cause of liver cirrhosis and cancer, accounting for 60-80% of cases globally.
+12